usnistgov/metaschema-xslt/CONTRIBUTING.md

 ## Project approach

-We track our current work items using GitHub project cards in the project's [work board](../../projects/1).
+We track our current work items using GitHub repository's [issues](../../issues).

 ## Making Contributions